chef/chef-web-docs/chef_master/source/upgrade_server.rst

 .. note:: These instructions are primarily intended for existing users of the ``tier`` Chef server topology.
 For the latest information on high availability and how to set up a highly-available server cluster, see :doc:`High Availability: Backend Cluster </install_server_ha>`

-To upgrade to Chef server 12 from a tiered Chef server, do the following:
+To upgrade to Chef server 12 from a tiered Chef server configuration, do the following:

-#.
-Verify that the ``make`` command is available on each Chef server.
-If it is not available, install the ``make`` command.

 #.
 Run the following on all servers to make sure all services are in a sane state.